sourcegraph/test-mcp/README.md

 ```

 ## Tell Claude Desktop about your server
-In order for Claude Desktop to know about your MCP server, you need to add it to [its configuration]
+In order for Claude Desktop to know about your MCP server, you need to add it to [its configuration](https://modelcontextprotocol.io/quickstart/user).
-(https://modelcontextprotocol.io/quickstart/user).
 Fine your local `claude_desktop_config.json` file and add the
 following, replacing necessary values with your own:
 ```json
 {